Call 999 or 112 in an emergency to contact the police, ambulance or fire department.

 Information about major incidents can be found on the Met Police website.

-Emergency contacts and information
+Emergency contacts in London

 In an emergency, contact the police, ambulance, or fire department on 999 or 112.
 These numbers are free to call – only use them in a real emergency.